IgorShadurin/aptos-memes/README.md

 - 📱 Sponsor QR Magic: Sprinkle some sponsor QR dust on your meme and watch the traffic (and payouts) roll in like magic!
 - ✨ QR Fashionista: Dress up your boring QR codes with stylish designs and logos - because even QR codes deserve to look fabulous!
 - 🔍 Discover Trending Memes: Find what's popular in real-time
+- ✋ Drag & Drop Precision: Fine-tune your meme's text and QR code placement with intuitive drag and drop controls that work seamlessly on both mobile and desktop
+- 💾 Easy Download: Save your masterpiece directly from the meme canvas with a convenient download button

 ## Tech Stack